iLouminate/Factory/readme.md

 availableTypes.Add(new B());
 availableTypes.Add(new C());
 ```
-But now you can easily just give the interface you want to use and it will read the assembly for all classes using that specific interface and will automatically this to your factory.
+But now you can easily just give the interface you want to use and it will read the assembly for all classes using that specific interface and will automatically resolve this based on an incoming type.

 ## Installation
 ```